ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 To use the resume mode we first need to:

 * Set `config["resume_training"]["resume"] = true`.
 * Specify the last completed round to resume from, e.g., using `config["resume_training"]["last_round"] = 7`.
+Note that
+   the numerical value saved under `num_rounds` in the general training parameters is the total number of rounds (including `round_0`) that we want to run and not only the additional ones we add in resume mode.
+I.e., if we set `config["trainer"]["num_rounds"] = 4` and `config["resume_training"]["last_round"] = 2`, the resume mode will produce training (and potentially test) data for the final round `round_3` and also perform the corresponding training.
 * Provide the paths to the previously saved model and logs using `config["resume_training"]["save_dir"]` and `config["resume_training"]["log_dir"]`, respectively.

 When resuming, the first (new) iteration requires loading the trained model from the previously completed round of an earlier experiment.
 This is necessary to compute the proposal prior distribution for the next (first new) round.
 Note that if `append_simulations` is set to true, simulations from all previous rounds are reused at every round.
-Therefore, when resuming, it's essential to load the training datasets from all completed rounds.
+Therefore, when resuming, it is essential to load the training datasets from all completed rounds.

 An example of the configuration file that enables resuming would look as follows: